astamuse/asta4d/README.md

 After you confirm the sample project is OK, you can add your own url mapping rules to /src/main/java/.../.../UrlRules.java, and also you can add your own html template files to /src/main/webapp.

-Additionally, there is on working [English user guide](http://astamuse.github.com/asta4d/userguide/index.html) which is updated at irregular intervals.
+Additionally, there is an on working [English user guide](http://astamuse.github.com/asta4d/userguide/index.html) which is updated at irregular intervals.
 There is also an obsolete [Japanese document](http://astamuse.github.com/asta4d/userguide/index_jp.html) and there is something changed from it had been written.

 ## Best practices